Amirrezahmi/Optimize-graph-using-linked-list/README.md

 # Optimize graph using linked list

-We implemented the given graph as a greedy database using a linked list and optimized it.
+We implemented the graph (see it in my jupyter notebook) as a greedy database using a linked list and optimized it.